Remember "SILVER" to support someone who discloses sexual harassment or violence

-- If you have concerns about an individual’s safety, contact Mid Valley Women’s Crisis Service for confidential crisis response and consultation.
+- If you have concerns about an individual’s safety, contact the Center for Hope and Safety or the Sexual Assault Response Allies (SARA) for confidential crisis response and consultation.

 - Ask “are you hurt?
 Do you need medical care?”
 If yes, suggest a visit to Salem Hospital or Bishop Wellness Center

 Inform survivors as soon as possible that you will do what you can to respect their privacy, but if you are a Willamette University employee, let them know that you cannot ensure complete confidentiality.